vicox/soundblog/README.md

 ## Posting

+To add posts you can do it manually, use the Python script, or use the admin interface.

 ### The Admin Interface

 If your soundblog is hosted on [Github](https://github.com/) you can use the admin interface if you add `/admin`